CrowdStrike/falconpy/tests/README.md

 Developers should either limit their local unit testing to API service collections they are focused on, leveraging API credentials scoped to these collections, or use a development key that is scoped to all of the API service collections being tested.

-> An API credential scoped to the every CrowdStrike API service collection is an _extremely powerful_ token.
+> An API credential scoped to every CrowdStrike API service collection is an _extremely powerful_ token.
 This credential should be guarded closely with the secret rotated on a regular basis.

 ## Running a single unit test
 A single unit test can be executed using the `unit-test.sh` utility within the `util` folder.